agamemnus/tiptext.js/readme.md

  // The time between hide_process calls, in milliseconds.

  test_on_init    : true,
  // Whether to test the parent and its descendants for appropriate tip attributes immediately.
-Defaults to to true
+Defaults to to true.

  initial_styling : function (tipdiv) {tipdiv.style.display = 'none'}
  // Sets the initial styling of the tip div.
 Parameters(s): tipdiv.